What Is Whiskey Made Of? A Closer Look

 Getting the temperature right is key.
 It starts at 150°F, where enzymes break down starches into simple sugars.
 Then, as it warms up to 160°F, another enzyme takes over, finishing the job.
 This makes the complex starches into sugars that yeast can eat.

 Malted barley is essential in this step.
 It has enzymes that turn grain starches into sweet liquid.
-The size of barley starch granules also matters.
-They come in two types, affecting how fast they break down.
+The size of barley starch granules, which come in two types, also matters.
+They affect how fast they break down.

 The liquid from mashing, called wort, is full of sugars ready for yeast.
 Unlike beer, whiskey makers skip boiling after mashing.
 This keeps enzymes active, leading to more sugar conversion.
 This results in a richer, more complex whiskey.